sodrooome/maritest/docs/response.rst

 HTTP Response
 =============

 With using maritest, we can also see the HTTP response object from what we have tested before.
-Basically HTTP responses can be divided into 3 categories, the first is in the form of bytes-like objects, the second is JSON format and the third is multipart.
+Basically HTTP responses can be split up into 3 categories, the first is in the form of bytes-like objects, the second is JSON format and the third is multipart.
 To get these three responses, you need to use the response module from maritest as follows :

 .. code-block:: python